Black Summoner: Characters

 The Goddess of Reincarnation, she is the one responsible for giving Kelvin his powers in exchange for his memories.
+Kelvin [before losing his memories] was so infatuated with her, he convinced her to come with him to his new world.
 As she is a goddess, she has a very high level, over 100.
 She is so strong that Kelvin himself, an S-rank summoner, could not summon her when he entered the world.
 Her true form was hidden, appearing as an interactive game menu until creating an artificial body for herself which Kelvin can summon.
-In her artificial body, she is shown to look like an angel, with wings and a white dress.
+In her artificial body, she is shown to look like a very beautiful angel, with wings, light purple hair, and a white dress.
+She calls herself Kelvin's fiance/wife.
 She is a glutton, who even sleep talks about food.